api3dao/old-api3-docs/airnode/reserved-parameters.md

 _times: 100
 ```
 the request will be fulfilled with the value `123`.
-Note that the number gets multiplied with `100`, and the gets floored.
+Note that the number gets multiplied by `100`, and then gets floored.